Macaulay2

 Macaulay2 is a free computer algebra system created by Daniel Grayson (from the University of Illinois at Urbana–Champaign) and Michael Stillman (from Cornell University) for computation in commutative algebra and algebraic geometry.

 Overview

 Macaulay2 is built around fast implementations of algorithms useful for computation in commutative algebra and algebraic geometry.
 This core functionality includes arithmetic on rings, modules, and matrices, as well as algorithms for Gröbner bases, free resolutions, Hilbert series, determinants and Pfaffians, factoring, and similar.
 In addition, the system has been extended by a large number of packages.
-Nearly 200 packages are included in the distribution of Macaulay2 as of 2019, and notable package authors include Craig Huneke and Frank-Olaf Schreyer.
+Over 230 packages are included in the distribution of Macaulay2 as of 2026, and notable package authors include Craig Huneke and Frank-Olaf Schreyer.
 The Journal of Software for Algebra and Geometry has published numerous packages and programs for Macaulay2.